johkla/johkla.github.io/now.md

 'sooth' could be an appropriate word for a kind of soothing truth, like saying 'it's ok' when it's not actually, but the intention is to try and make it so, to console or to make someone feel better — and a soothsayer : one who by speaking, soothes, who speaks sooth, a different kind of aspirational truth perhaps?

-[^1]: this is a straight translation of something dutch speakers say which i rather like in the context of so called post-truth : 'ik heb me laten vertellen dat...' it means that you 'allowed' someone tell to you something. it is a kind of humble pre-amble to something else you're about to say that you don't necessarily endorse yourself and/or that you cannot vouch for its veracity.
+<small>*this is a straight translation of something dutch speakers say which i rather like in the context of so called post-truth : 'ik heb me laten vertellen dat...' it means that you 'allowed' someone tell to you something. it is a kind of humble pre-amble to something else you're about to say that you don't necessarily endorse yourself and/or that you cannot vouch for its veracity.</small>

 ----------------------